 Well, the answer to this question can be based on your knowledge and preferences; the followings are some points you can include:

-- Digital marketing makes the whole process of interaction and gets in touch with the customers a lot easier for companies.
+- Digital marketing makes the whole process of interaction and getting in touch with customers a lot easier for companies.

 - With the use of digital marketing, companies can connect with a larger audience and expand geographically easily.